littleboycoding/solana-example/README.md

 # in program/
 $ make
 $ solana-test-validator
+# In new terminal
-$ solana program deploy -k program_keypair.json -u localhost dist/program.so
+$ solana program deploy -u localhost dist/program.so

 # in client/
 $ npm run dev